 Skip to contents

-• provides an object-oriented framework for optimizer functions in R
+The optimizeR package provides an object-oriented framework for optimizer functions in R and adds convenience features for minimization and maximization.

-You won’t need the package if you…
+You probably do not need this package if you…

-But you might find the package useful if you want to…
+You might find the package useful if you want to…

 • use optimizers for both minimization and maximization,